OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 #### **createRollupPrepareConfig API**:

-   This API is designed to take parameters defined in the Config structure and fill in the rest with default values.
-It outputs a complete Config structure that is ready for use.
+   This API is designed to take parameters defined in the Config struct and fill in the rest with default values.
+It outputs a complete Config struct that is ready for use.

-   For example, to create a Config structure with a specific chain ID (`chainId`), an owner address (`deployer_address`), and a `chainConfig` as described in the [previous section](#chain-config-parameter), you would use the Orbit SDK as follows:
+   For example, to create a Config struct with a specific chain ID (`chainId`), an owner address (`deployer_address`), and a `chainConfig` as described in the [previous section](#chain-config-parameter), you would use the Orbit SDK as follows:

    ```js
    import { createRollupPrepareConfig } from '@arbitrum/orbit-sdk';